hashicorp/terraform-provider-google/website/docs/r/compute_region_backend_service.html.markdown

   Settings controlling eviction of unhealthy hosts from the load balancing pool.
   This field is applicable only when the `load_balancing_scheme` is set to INTERNAL_MANAGED and the `protocol` is set to HTTP, HTTPS, or HTTP2.
-  From version 6.0.0 outlierDetection default terraform values will be removed to match default GCP value.
-  Default values are enforce by GCP without providing them.
   Structure is [documented below](#nested_outlier_detection).

 * `port_name` -